 - Tend to any pain, injury, or illness

-Our brains need regular stimulation, as well as rest, to function properly.
-Providing both on a regular basis helps with decision-making, alertness, problem solving, and more.
+Our brains need both stimulation and rest to function properly.
+Getting both on a regular basis helps our decision-making, alertness, problem-solving, and more.

-Mental self-care involves both exercise and awareness.
-You can practice mental self-care by:
+Mental self-care includes both exercise and awareness.
+You can practice it by:

 Emotional self-care allows us to express our emotions in healthy, intentional ways.
-It gives us the tools we need to process and engage both the mental and physical experiences of emotion.
-Types of emotional self-care include:
+It gives us tools to process and engage both the mental and physical experiences of emotion.
+This type of self-care can include:

 - Practicing mindfulness